 - Follow the signs direction centre and later direction Hotel Hilton, when you pas Hilton on your right hand side, continue for about 150 meters, on your left hand you will see some green containers, here you have to turn left, follow the small road up hill and you are there (The best time to find a free space is early morning and late in the afternoon).

 2. What to see or do while you are in Dubrovnik?

-- The e wall which is the absolute highlight.
+- The city walls which is the absolute highlight.

-- The many churches inside the wall and the Cathedral.
+- The many churches inside the walls and the Cathedral.

 - Take a daytrip to National Park Mljet.

 - Drive to Mline and Cavtat which is south of Dubrovnik.

 - Dubrovnik also has beautiful beaches, which often get overcrowded by tourists.

 - Dubrovnik is more expensive then e.g. Split, but still 20-30% cheaper then e.g. Copenhagen